teeckay/azure-network-protocols/README.md

 </p>
 <p>

-Filter out RDP traffic using port number 3389 (tcp.port==3389) and traffic is expected since the two virtual machines connected for this exercise are exchanging RDP traffic; from the host Virtual machine to the Windows virtual machine.
+I then filter out RDP traffic using port number 3389 (tcp.port==3389) and traffic is expected since the two virtual machines connected for this exercise are exchanging RDP traffic; from the host Virtual machine to the Windows virtual machine.

 </p>
 <br />